Enniskillen and Bundoran Railway: Nationalisation and closure

 In 1957 the Northern Ireland Government made the GNR Board close all its lines across or near the border except the Dublin – Belfast main line and its branch to Newry.
 Lines including the Enniskillen and Bundoran, the Dundalk and Enniskillen and the Omagh – Enniskillen section of the Londonderry and Enniskillen were closed on 1 October 1957.
 Closure of these lines and the Northern Ireland government's withdrawal of grant aid gave the SL&NCR no option but to close as well.

 The closures conceded holiday traffic to Bundoran and Ballyshannon to road competition, but the railway strove to retain pilgrim traffic to Lough Derg.
 The Bundoran Express was replaced by a service from Dublin via and the Portadown, Dungannon and Omagh Junction Railway (PD&O) to Omagh in Northern Ireland, which then became the railhead for Lough Derg.
-In 1958 the Irish Republic and Northern Ireland dissolved the GNR Board and divided its assets between Córas Iompair Éireann and the Ulster Transport Authority.
+In 1958 the Irish Republic and Northern Ireland dissolved the GNR Board and divided its assets between Córas Iompair Éireann (CIÉ) and the Ulster Transport Authority (UTA).
 However, CIÉ continued the pilgrim service to Omagh until 1964.
 In February 1965 the UTA closed the PD&O as recommended by the Benson Report of 1963.